 Jets QB Sam Darnold sits out team’s first practice after bye

-The rookie wore a green Jets cap and sweats as practice began Monday, and he mostly watched from the side while Josh McCown and Davis Webb threw passes in individual drills.
-He is no longer wearing a boot on his right foot.
+The rookie wore a green Jets cap and sweats as practice began Monday, and mostly watched from the side while Josh McCown and Davis Webb threw passes in individual drills.

 Darnold was injured during the Jets’ 13-6 loss at Miami on Nov.
 4. McCown started in his place the following week, a 41-10 defeat at home to Buffalo.

-Darnold, the No. 3 overall draft pick this year, leads the NFL with 14 interceptions and struggled in his past three games before the injury.
+Darnold, the No. 3 overall draft pick this year, leads the NFL with 14 interceptions and struggled in his past three games before the injury — including being picked off four times against the Dolphins.
+That has done nothing to shake the confidence of his coaches or teammates.